 Animals have language.
 Even if we don’t know what they are saying, their forms of communication are complex and varied.
 For example, elephants communicate with low frequency calls beyond the range of human hearing.
 And elephants use their feet to send signals through the ground to reach elephants up to twenty miles away.
 Monkeys can communicate not only with each other, but also with other species—they share the same words for “snake in tree” and “snake on the ground,” so that everyone knows where to look.

 I want my artwork to convey animals’ capacity for full range of emotions, such as joy, grief, deceit, and empathy.
-Many people know that elephants grieve, but how many know that rats are merciful, crows deceive each other, and dolphins care for their aging elders?
+For example, elephants grieve, rats are merciful, and dolphins care for their aging elders.